ietf-wg-cellar/flac-specification/flac.md

 # IANA Considerations

-This document registers one new media type, "audio/flac", as defined in the following section.
+This document registers one new media type, "audio/flac", as defined in the following section, and creates a new IANA registry.

 ## Media type registration